Lucy Hale: Early life

 Karen Lucille Hale was born on June 14, 1989, in Memphis, Tennessee, to Julie Knight and Preston Hale.
 She was named after one of her great-grandmothers.
 Her mother is a registered nurse.
-She has an older sister, Maggie, a step-sister, Kirby, and a step-brother Wes.
+She has an older sister, Maggie, a step-sister, Kirby, and three step-sisters through her father.
 Hale was homeschooled as a child.
 During her childhood, she took acting and singing lessons.
-In August 2012, Hale revealed she had suffered from an eating disorder.